10 Running Mistakes You Didn’t Know You Were Making

 Swinging your arms across your body

-If you only think of proper form as it relates to the lower half of your body when running, that’s a mistake.”Think of your arms as oars next to your boat: They can either help push you along if they’re aligned, or completely slow you down if they’re out of sync,” says Dale.
+If you only think of proper form as it relates to the lower half of your body, that’s a big running mistake.”Think of your arms as oars next to your boat: They can either help push you along if they’re aligned, or completely slow you down if they’re out of sync,” says Dale.
 “Keep your hands and arms relaxed and swinging in a forward-back motion next to the body, ‘chopping’ through the air, rather than moving horizontally across the torso.”

 Not hydrating enough

 “Many runners suffer from dehydration because they underestimate how much water their body needs during training,” says Kennihan.
-You can test if you’re drinking enough water by weighing yourself before and after a run and trying to get your body weight back to what it was before the run by drinking enough water.
+You can test if you’re drinking enough water by weighing yourself before and after a run and trying to get your bodyweight back to what it was before the run by drinking enough water.
 You can also check the color of your urine; it should be light yellow to clear.
 “Be wary though, there is such a thing as overhydrating,” says Kennihan.
 “So drink when you are thirsty and listen to your body.”
+(Do you have chest pain when running?
+Here’s what it could mean.)

 Taking overly long strides